tobiasschoch/wbacon/inst/paper/paper.md

 # Summary

-A summary describing the high-level functionality and purpose of the software for a diverse, non-specialist audience.

-# The BACON algorithms

 Outlier nomination (detection) and robust regression are computationally hard problems.
 This is all the more true when the number of variables and observations grow rapidly.
-Among all candidate methods, the BACON (blocked adaptive computationally efficient outlier nominators) algorithm of @billoretal2000 has favorable computational characteristics as it requires only a few model evaluation irrespective of the sample size.
-This makes it a superior algorithm for big data applications.
-It is also a quite popular method (google scholar reports more than 500 citations in February 2021).
-The BACON algorithms for multivariate outliers nomination and robust linear regression are available  from the R package `robustX` [@robustx] for the R statistical software [@r2021].
+Among all candidate methods, the BACON (blocked adaptive computationally efficient outlier nominators) algorithms of @billoretal2000 have favorable computational characteristics as they require only a few model evaluation irrespective of the sample size.
+This makes them superior and popular algorithms (at the time of writing [Google Scholar](https://scholar.google.com) reports more than 500 citations of the @billoretal2000 paper).

-The BACON algorithm for multivariate outlier nomination has been by @beguinhulliger2008 extended to weighted problems (in the context of survey sampling) and incomplete data.
-The extended method is available from the R package `modi` [@modi].

-# Statement of need

-The existing implementations (packages `robustx` and `modi`) are not explicitly targeted at big data applications.
-There is a clear need for this.

-# What the package offers
+`wbacon` is a user-contributed package/library for the `R` statistical software [@r2021].
+The library is aimed at medium to large datasets that can possibly have (sampling) weights (e.g., data from complex survey samples).
+The library has a user-friendly `R` interface (with plotting methods, etc.) and is written mainly in the `C` language (with OpenMP support for parallelization; see @openmp2018) for performance reasons.

+# The BACON algorithms

-Technically, the BACON algorithms consist of the application of series of simple statistical estimation methods such as coordinate-wise means, covariance matrix, Mahalanobis distances, or least squares regression on subsets of the data.
-A naive implementation would call the estimation methods iteratively on a sequence of growing subsets of the data without bothering too much with reusing or updating existing blocks of data.
+Technically, the BACON algorithms consist of the application of series of simple statistical estimation methods such as coordinate-wise means/medians, covariance matrix, Mahalanobis distances, or least squares regression on subsets of the data.
+The algorithms start from an initial small subset of "good" data and keep adding those observations to the subset whose distances/ discrepancy are smaller than a predefined threshold value.
+The algorithms terminate if the subset cannot be increased further.
+The observations not in the final subset are nominated as outliers.
+We follow @billoretal2000 and use the term "nomination" of outliers instead of "detection" to emphasize that the algorithms should not go beyond nominating observations as potential outliers.
+It is left to the analyst to finally label outlying observations as such.

+A naive implementation of the BACON algorithms would call the (simple) estimation methods iteratively on a sequence of growing subsets of the data without bothering too much with reusing or updating existing blocks of data.
 This leads to an excessively large number of copy/ modify operations and (unnecessary) recomputations.
 Overall, we would end up with a computationally inefficient implementation.

-The implementation of the wbacon package is targeted at medium to large datasets.
-In order to ensure reasonable compute time for such data, the code is mainly implemented in the C language with an API for the R statistical software.
-BLAS  [@blas2002] and LAPACK [@lapack1999] and parallelization by OpenMP [@openmp2018].
-OpenBLAS

-we use a partial sorting device (based on Quicksort), reuse of computed estimates, and employ an up-/downdating scheme for the Cholesky and QR factorizations.
+With small datasets, the inefficiencies would probably not be noticed.
+With large amounts of data, however, the situation is quite different.

+# Statement of need
+The two BACON algorithms are available from the package `robustX` [@robustx] for the `R` statistical software.
+The BACON algorithm for outlier nomination has been by @beguinhulliger2008 extended to weighted problems (in the context of survey sampling) and incomplete data.
+The extended method is available from the R package `modi` [@modi].
+Both implementations are not explicitly targeted at big data applications.
+Our library fills this gap.

+# What the library offers

+The implementation of the `wbacon` package is targeted at medium to large datasets and is mainly implemented in the `C` language.
+The code depends heavily on the subroutines in the `BLAS` [@blas2002] and `LAPACK` [@lapack1999] libraries.
+If computation time is of great importance to the user, we recommend replacing the reference implementation of the `BLAS` library that ships with `R` by a version that has been adapted to the user's hardware (see e.g., OpenBLAS).
+The non-`BLAS` components of `wbacon` use multiple threads (if the compiler supports `OpenMP`; see @openmp2018).
+But the major improvements of `wbacon` (in terms of computation time) over the naive implementation are achieved by using partial sorting (in place of a full sort), reuse of computed estimates, and employ an up-/downdating scheme for the Cholesky and QR factorizations.
 The computational costs of the up-/downdating schemes are far less than recomputing the entire decomposition repeatedly.

-# Outlier: no automatic

-[@willemsetal2009]

-[@rousseeuwvanzomeren1990]

-[@qiujoe2006]

-hexbin [@hexbin]
+# Diagnostic tools

+The BACON algorithms assume that the underlying model is an appropriate description of the non-outlying observations [@billoretal2000].
+More precisely,

+* the outlier nomination method assumes that the "good" data have (roughly) an *elliptically contoured* distribution (this includes the Gaussian distribution as a special case);
+* the regression method assumes that the non-outlying ("good") data are described by a *linear* (homoscedastic) regression model and that the independent variables (having removed the regression intercept/constant, if there is a constant) follow (roughly) an elliptically contoured distribution.

+> "Although the algorithms will often do something reasonable even when these assumptions are violated, it is hard to say what the results mean." [@billoretal2000, p.
+289]

+It is strongly recommended that the structure of the data be examined and whether the assumptions made about the "good" observations are reasonable.
+The `wbacon` library provides the analyst with tools to study potentially outlying observations.
+For multivariate outlier nomination, the package implements several diagnostic plots.
+Worth mentioning is the graph which plots the robust (Mahalanobis) distances against the univariate projection of the data that maximizes the separation criterion of @qiujoe2006.
+This kind of diagnostic graph attempts to separate outlying from non-outlying observations as much as possible; see @willemsetal2009.
+It is particularly helpful when the outliers are clustered or show patterns.
+For robust linear regression, the package offers the standard plotting methods that are available for objects of the class `lm`.
+In addition, it implements the plot of the robust Mahalanobis distances of the (non-constant) design variables against the standardized residual which as been proposed by @rousseeuwvanzomeren1990.
+All plotting methods can be displayed as hexagonally binned scatter plots, using the functionality of the `hexbin` [@hexbin] package.
+This option is recommended for large datasets.

 # Acknowledgements
+I would like to acknowledge many fruitful discussions with Beat Hulliger.
+This research did not receive any special grant from funding agencies in the public, commercial, or not-for-profit sectors.

 # References